 Our 50 years of work in workforce development has focused on one important outcome: developing pathways that allow people of all backgrounds to connect with life-sustaining jobs.

 We work with local, state, regional, and national partners to envision, develop and scale programs that prepare and youth and adults, align community college training with local employment needs, create technical assistance networks, and shape supportive public policies.

 MDC is helping a regional foundation design an industry-funded, tri-county career-readiness system anchored in K-12, connected to post-secondary education and accessible to all students.

-MDC provides coaching, technical assistance and facilitated peer-learning services for leaders from four Southern communities who are committed to increasing upward economic mobility for youth and young adults in the lowest income brackets.
+MDC provides coaching, technical assistance and facilitated peer-learning services for leaders from seven Southern communities who are committed to increasing upward economic mobility for youth and young adults in the lowest income brackets.

 We worked with the Center for Community Change to move low-skilled Southerners into skills training and better-paying jobs at three sites in South Carolina, Virginia and West Virginia, with funding from Mary Reynolds Babcock and Annie E. Casey foundations.

 We created this report for the Mississippi State Legislature's Special Task Force for the Revitalization of the Delta Region to frame the change and investment needed to promote economic growth in one of the nation’s poorest regions.